 - Enhance the quality of life for farmers, their communities, and society as a whole

-The following terms describe basic principles and practices of a sustainable agriculture system
+The following terms describe basic principles and practices of a regenerative agriculture system

 Community Supported Agriculture (CSA) is a term that refers both to a distribution system for farm products, but also at a more fundament level CSA also refers to the philosophy underpinning the system: a partnership between a farm and the community local to that farm.